Blog • Published on:March 9, 2026 | Updated on:March 9, 2026 • 16 Min

 Yet the city has also expanded into healthcare, aerospace, and advanced manufacturing, broadening its economic strength.

-Houston’s wealth comes from scale, its massive energy sector, diverse population, and position as a global trade hub.
+Houston’s wealth comes from scale, energy sector and position as a global trade hub.
 It consistently ranks among America’s wealthiest cities.

 Chicago remains the economic anchor of the Midwest.